mrccayanan/Plot.ly_Challenge/README.md

 - Used otu_labels as the hovertext for the chart.

-2. - Created a Bubble Chart that uses data from your samples route (/samples/<sample>) to display each sample.
+2. - Created a Bubble Chart that uses data from my samples route (/samples/<sample>) to display each sample.

 Used otu_ids for the x values.